Learn About The Law

 (b) “Board” means the Persian Gulf War veterans health initiative board established by K.S.A.
 73-1223, and amendments thereto.

-(c) “Director” means the director of the Kansas commission on veterans affairs office.
+(c) “Director” means the director of the Kansas office of veterans services.

 (d) “Gulf War syndrome” means the wide range of physical and mental conditions, problems and illnesses that are connected with service in the armed forces of the United States during and in the area of operations of the Persian Gulf War.

-(e) “Veteran” means a person who is a resident of Kansas who was a member of the armed forces of the United States of America and who served in such armed forces in the area of operations of the Persian Gulf War during the Persian Gulf War or thereafter regardless of whether such person is still actively serving in the armed forces or reserve.
+(e) “Veteran” means a person who is a resident of Kansas who served in the active military, naval or air service and who performed active service in the area of operations of the Persian Gulf War during the Persian Gulf War or thereafter regardless of whether such person is still actively serving in the armed forces or reserve.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.